The Legislative Monitoring Committee focuses on the following measures:

 Action by the Association upon proposals for improvement of the law by legislation or by judicial rule shall consist of:

 - Adoption as part of the Legislative Program of the Association;

 OBA Bylaws Art.
 VIII Sec 2

-The Second Session of the 56th Legislature convened on Feb.
-5 and will end May 25, 2018.
+The First Regular Session of the 58th Legislature begins Feb.
+7, 2022.
 The OBA Legislative Monitoring Committee meets regularly and is watching legislative activity.